How to Use Spray Paint {The COMPLETE Guide}

 The official answer: it’s always a good idea to prime, and you’ll never regret taking the time to do it.
 I recommend Stops Rust Universal Bonding Primer for great results on every project!

 The unofficial answer?
-I typically only prime surfaces that I expect will have a hard time accepting paint – things like galvanized steel, glass or porcelain, or plastic (and, of course, rusted surfaces).
-Wood should be primed if it’s a porous breed or wood or if it’s totally raw (so that it doesn’t just soak up all of your paint), but if it’s been painted or stained before, I often skip the primer step.
+I typically only prime surfaces that I expect will have a hard time accepting paint.
+Things like galvanized steel, glass or porcelain, or plastic (and, of course, rusted surfaces).
+Wood should be primed if it’s a porous breed or wood or if it’s totally raw.
+That way, it doesn’t just soak up all of your paint.
+But, if it’s been painted or stained before, I often skip the primer step.

 I spray painted a project, and now it feels sticky.
 What did I do wrong?